14th Street Limited: Proposed New Route

 The proposal came back between 2016 and 2017 due to the increased ridership along 14th Street and due to more political support.

-During WMATA's FY2018 budget, it was proposed for the 14th Street limited stop route to be called Route 59 which would operate a limited stop segment between Takoma station and Federal Triangle station replacing route 54's routing between Metro Center station and Federal Triangle as a respond to requests by the District of Columbia and District Department of Transportation.
-The route will be implemented as soon as December 2017 if passed.
+During WMATA's FY2018 budget, it was proposed that the 14th Street limited stop route be called Route 59, which would operate a limited stop segment between Takoma Station and Federal Triangle Station, replacing route 54's routing between Metro Center Station and Federal Triangle as a response to requests by the District of Columbia and the District Department of Transportation.
+The route will be implemented as early as December 2017 if passed.

-Many residents and local leaders were in favored for the new limited stop service and pushed the DC Council to fund for the new route.
+Many residents and local leaders were in favored for the new limited stop service and pushed the DC Council to fund the new route.
 The proposal was endorsed by several Advisory Neighborhood Commissions in the 14th Street corridor to respond to growing development activity and passenger crowding on local service.

 Ward 4 Council member Brandon Todd stated on the 59 proposal:

-I strongly support the creation of an express bus line on 14th street.
+I strongly support the creation of an express bus line on 14th Street.
 With increased residential and commercial development along that corridor, there has never been a more important time to make this critical investment in our transportation network...Ward 4 cannot wait any longer for more robust and efficient transportation options.

 Ward 1 Council member Brianne Nadeau, a 52 and 54 bus rider herself, has also pledged early support:

 As the population along 14th Street continues to grow, it's vital that we provide additional service in this well-utilized corridor...
 Access to reliable bus service is essential for District residents, and express service on other bus lines has provided relief to those who rely on transit to get around the city.

 At-large Council members Robert White, Elissa Silverman, and David Grosso, along with Ward 6's Charles Allen, have also said they support the new bus service.

-As an up-town resident far from a Metro station myself," says White, "I know the 59 bus could offer critical economic, transit and environmental benefits to our residents and neighborhoods and is the closest we can get to bus rapid transit right now.
+As an up-town resident far from a Metro station myself," says White, "I know the 59 bus could offer critical economic, transit, and environmental benefits to our residents and neighborhoods and is the closest we can get to bus rapid transit right now.

-Funding would still need to be approved with mayor Bowser submitting her budget proposal and the DC Council will debate and amend it before a final approval in late spring.
+Funding would still need to be approved with mayor Bowser submitting her budget proposal, and the DC Council will debate and amend it before a final approval in late spring.

 On March 29, 2017, DC Mayor Muriel Bowser announced funding for additional service along 14th Street.

 On June 13, 2017, the DC Council and DC Mayor Muriel Bowser approved WMATA's FY2018 budget (a $1.2 million budget) which includes the new limited stop route along 14th Street.
 Councilmembers who publicly advocated in favor of 59 funding include Brianne Nadeau, Brandon Todd, Jack Evans, Elissa Silverman, David Grosso, Charles Allen, and Robert White.
 The new route will begin in December 2017 to ease out the overcrowding already on routes 52, 53, and 54.